This post may contain affiliate links.

 The Cliff House Hotel, Ardmore, County Waterford.
 Tel: 353 (0) 24 87 800

-Go on, try it: Experience the Emerald Isle at its best.
+Get outside: On Fota Island you can experience the natural beauty of the Emerald Isle at its best.
 Get a trail map from the concierge and stroll through a lush forest filled with moss-covered trees and blooms as big as leprechaun heads.

 The city of Cork is just 20 km away — don’t miss the English Market where Queen Elizabeth II did a groundbreaking walkabout – a symbolic gesture of peace.